 Treatment for insomnia depends on what’s causing your child’s insomnia.
-Your doctor will work with you and your child to find the best way to help her sleep better.
-Insomnia treatments can include any of the following.
+Your doctor will work with you and your child to find the best way to help them sleep better.
+Insomnia treatments can include the following.

 Sometimes treatment for insomnia might just be a case of changing your child’s sleeping habits.
 This can include:

 - having a quiet and relaxing bedtime routine and sleep environment

 - encouraging your child to go to bed at night as soon as they show signs of being sleepy.